cdktf/cdktf-provider-mongodbatlas/docs/streamPrivatelinkEndpoint.java.md

 - *Type:* java.lang.String

-Vendor who manages the Kafka cluster.
+Vendor that manages the Kafka cluster.

+The following are the vendor values per provider:<br>- MSK and CONFLUENT for the AWS provider.<br>- EVENTHUB and CONFLUENT for the AZURE provider.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.33.0/docs/resources/stream_privatelink_endpoint#vendor StreamPrivatelinkEndpoint#vendor}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.34.0/docs/resources/stream_privatelink_endpoint#vendor StreamPrivatelinkEndpoint#vendor}

 ---